Solo Travel in Australia

 “Australia is absolutely full of solo travellers -

 - Jessica Elise Newton, a 25 year old solo traveller from the UK.

-If you are ready to plan a trip to Australia here are some useful links to help you plan your trip including airlines which fly there, where you can volunteer and eco accommodation.
+If you are ready to solo travel to Australia here are some useful links to help you to travel Australia alone including airlines which fly there, where you can volunteer and eco accommodation.

 Capital City – Canberra

 Do I Need a Visa?
 The validity of an Australia visa lasts for 3 months within 12 months of when your visa is approved.

 When is The Best Time to Travel to Australia?
 The seasons are opposite to the Northern Hemisphere so October to December are a good time to go.